 Don’t take our word for it—any Jew or New Yorker can tell you the best bagel in Chicago is not in Chicago.
 It’s in Lincolnwood, at a nondescript strip mall just off I-94.
 This place never closes and doesn’t have tables.
 Which is why if you’re looking for us, we’ll be in our car in the parking lot, inhaling a bagel sandwich with nova lox and clutching a bag of still-warm salt-and-poppy and sesame bagels for later.

-The closest thing Chicago has to the “soup Nazi,” Perry’s is an institution with a fiercely enforced policy of no cell phones.
+This NYC-deli spot got a new location at the end of 2016, but the sandwiches are still tops.
 The long lunchtime waits are rewarded with deli classics, like egg salad sandwiches; hot, juicy pastrami; and “Perry’s Favorite”—corned beef, jack cheese, coleslaw and Russian dressing piled high on fresh rye.
 Earlier hours offer breakfast takes on similar classics, including the Mad Moscow, a mess of eggs scrambled with pastrami, corned beef and Russian dressing, piled onto a toasted bagel.

 The sister restaurant to the Publican does a lot of things: It’s a butcher shop, a sandwich joint, a grocer and a bread bakery.
-The selection of locally sourced meats and dairy is a home-cook’s (bourgeois) dream, but if you’d rather leave the cooking to Paul Kahan and crew, get a bowl of the deeply flavorful ribollita soup, a lamb meatball pita and a seat at one of the cramped tables.
+The selection of locally sourced meats and dairy is a home-cook’s (bourgeois) dream, but if you’d rather leave the cooking to Paul Kahan and crew, get a bowl of the deeply flavorful ribollita soup, a rotating sandwich (they're all great) and a seat at one of the cramped tables.